Hsabonchi/Spring/README.md

 * [Hibernate Query Language](https://www.tutorialspoint.com/hibernate/hibernate_query_language.htm).
 * [JPA Mapping Annotations](https://www.javaguides.net/2018/11/all-jpa-annotations-mapping-annotations.html)
 ---
-* .getSingleResult()
-   * Execute a SELECT query that returns a single result.
-*  `getResultList` executes the JPQL SELECT statement and returns the results as a List

 * JPA  Operations that modify database content, such as a store, update, and delete should only be performed within an active transaction.
   	---
   - `entityManager.getTransaction().begin();` | `entityManager.getTransaction().commit();`| `entityManagerFactory.close();`